How Do You Determine if a Car is Totaled?

 Accident-related depreciation is determined either by calculating the car’s actual diminished value or by applying what insurers refer to as the “17c Rule”.
 That rule starts with a car’s sales value and assumes that 10% of this value is the car’s base lost value.
 The rule then applies a fractional multiplier to that lost value based on the extent of the car’s structural damage and deducts another amount to factor in the car’s mileage.
 In practice, a car’s actual diminished value and its reduced value based on the 17c rule might be very different.
 A skillful car accident lawyer will know how to utilize either or both rules to recover the largest compensation for an accident victim whose car has been damaged in an accident.

 Car insurance companies rarely offer car accident victims compensation for the full amount of their property losses and injuries unless those victims retain an experienced lawyer to fight for their damages.
-A New York car accident attorney at Douglas and London will fight to recover the car’s depreciated post-accident value and all other damages that may be available to reimburse an accident victim for his or her losses and injuries.
+A New York car accident attorney at Douglas & London will fight to recover the car’s depreciated post-accident value and all other damages that may be available to reimburse an accident victim for his or her losses and injuries.

 Please call our NYC offices today for a free case review!